-The pricing of prescription pharmaceuticals is also subject to governmental control outside the United States.
+In some countries, such as the countries of the European Union, the pricing of prescription pharmaceuticals is subject to governmental control and access.
 In these countries, pricing negotiations with governmental authorities can take considerable time after the receipt of marketing approval for a product.
-To obtain reimbursement or pricing approval in some countries, we may be required to conduct a clinical trial that compares the cost-effectiveness of our product candidates to other available therapies.
-If reimbursement of our products is unavailable or limited in scope or amount, or if pricing is set at unsatisfactory levels, our ability to generate revenues and become profitable could be impaired.
+To obtain reimbursement or pricing approval in some countries, we, or any current or future collaborators, may be required to conduct a clinical trial that compares the cost-effectiveness of our product to other available therapies.
+If reimbursement of our products is unavailable or limited in scope or amount, or if pricing is set at unsatisfactory levels, our business could be materially harmed.